-Quite simply, life is worth living but you won't have evidence of that if you have a noisy mind that won't let you thrive.
-This is why we teach Cognitive Mindfulness.
+Quite simply, life is worth living but you won’t have evidence of that if you have a noisy mind that won’t let you thrive.
 To practice the quieting of your mind is difficult particularly in relaxing situations!
 When was the last time you tried to relax in a warm bath with soft light and a favorite scent or song?
-Did your mind quiet much or did it take the opportunity to become even louder and talk to you about work, about worries or self doubts?
-This is why we specifically combine meditative and mindfulness training with wonderful alternative therapies designed to induce peace and relaxation.
-Whatever treatment you choose each day will be assigned to practice the mindfulness skills you are taught in the day's session.
-Be it a massage, reflexology or a traditional Balinese facial; the island is known for its healing therapies.
+Did your mind quiet much or did it take the opportunity to become even louder and talk to you about work, about worries or self-doubts?
+This is why we specifically combine meditation training and yoga along with CBT.

-The term OCD has become quite a popular way of describing perfectionist behavior.
-People often say they are 'a bit OCD' about one thing or another, such as checking keys, order and symmetry, cleanliness etc. This is all within the normal functional range of behavior.
-These things can indeed be useful to a degree, and many of us function quite well with and because of our 'quirks'.
+The term OCD (Obsessive Compulsive Disorder) has become quite a popular way of describing perfectionist behaviour.
+People often say they are ‘a bit OCD’ about one thing or another, such as checking keys, order and symmetry, cleanliness etc. This is all within the normal functional range of behaviour.
+These things can indeed be useful to a degree, and many of us function quite well with and because of our ‘quirks.